Above:

 The Jazzman MkIII

-This speaker is the culmination of 15 years designing and building ESLs.
-Its 69 hardwood details are solid rift-sawn red oak assembled with interlocking joinery, and nothing is hidden but the grill magnets.
+This speaker, my last and final design, was the culmination of 15 years' designing and building ESLs.
+Its 69 hardwood details are solid red oak assembled with interlocking joinery, and nothing is hidden but the grill magnets.
 Even the electronics are visible through Plexiglas safety covers.

-The labor is horrendous but the results are magnificent; beautiful and reliable with spooky-real imaging and clarity.
+The labor was horrendous but the results are magnificent; beautiful and reliable with spooky-real imaging and clarity.

-All materials are easy to source, but the stator wire is not a common type, so it typically requires a 10,000 foot min-buy.
+All materials are easy to source but the stator wire is not a common type, and typically requires a 10,000 foot min-buy.

-Amortizing the wire cost to include only the 1,500 ft needed for one pair; the materials run about $1,300 with the Peerless SLS woofers or about $1,550 with the Eminence Kappa-Lite woofers, and about 125 hours labor, excluding jigs.
+Amortizing the wire cost to include only the 1,500 ft needed for one pair; current materials costs are about $1,300 with the Peerless SLS woofers or about $1,550 with the Eminence Kappa-Lite woofers, and about 125 hours labor, excluding jigs.

 Project Photos &Videos: